Red Lodge Museum, Bristol

 The Red Lodge Museum (grid reference ST582731) is a historic house museum in Bristol, England.
 The original building was Tudor/Elizabethan, and construction began in 1579–1580, possibly to the design of Sebastiano Serlio.
 The main additional building phases are from the 1730s and the early 19th century.

-The Red Lodge is a free museum but runs on donations, and is managed as a branch of Bristol City Council.
+The Red Lodge is a free museum but welcomes donations, and is managed as a branch of Bristol City Council.

-The museum is open from 1 April to 31 December on Saturdays, Sundays, Mondays and Tuesdays, 11 am – 4 pm.